 - Institute multidisciplinary centers for food cold chain development at the national or regional level.

-This peer reviewed article relating to our disability and climate change section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Investing in Sustainable Food Cold Chains Crucial Amid Food and Climate Crises" was originally written by UNEP.
-Should you require further information or clarification, they can be contacted at un.org Disabled World makes no warranties or representations in connection therewith.
+This peer reviewed publication pertaining to our Disability and Climate Change section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Investing in Sustainable Food Cold Chains Crucial Amid Food and Climate Crises" was originally written by UNEP, and submitted for publishing on 2022/11/12 (Edit Update: 2023/09/16).
+Should you require further information or clarification, UNEP can be contacted at the un.org website.
+Disabled World makes no warranties or representations in connection therewith.